Even if I should disappear right now, my dream will come true.

-An absurdly touching scene takes place between Usopp and Sanji.
+- An absurdly touching scene takes place between Usopp and Sanji.
 Usopp, having left the crew out of fear that they will eventually leave him behind because he's so weak, is saved from Jyabura by Sanji, who informs him that he'll take over the fight.
 He then tells Usopp "There are certain things I can do that you can't.
 Just like there are certain things YOU can do that I can't!"
 Later on, after Usopp successfully snipes a group of Marines targeting Robin, it's Sanji that starts cheering "LOOK!
 OUR SHARPSHOOTER RULES!"
-The notion that an over-chivalrous woman-lover who would sooner eat a mouthful of sand than treat a man better than a woman would proudly give his crewmate the moral support he needs makes me fuzzy inside.
+The notion that an over-chivalrous woman-lover who would sooner eat a mouthful of sand than treat a man better than a woman would proudly give his crewmate the moral support he needs is very sweet.

-After four years of believing that Franky was dead, Iceburg and Franky had a little, bitter reunion.
+- After four years of believing that Franky was dead, Iceburg and Franky had a little, bitter reunion.
 Franky had heard the news of Iceburg accepting a job from the World Government, even though they captured and dragged their father-like figure Tom to Impel Down, and was understandably furious.
 However, Iceburg calmly argued that it was Franky's fault for making the weapons that allowed the Government to capture Tom in the first place.
 Then curiously, he gave Franky the blueprints for the ancient weapon Pluton and told him to leave the island, letting the Government believe that Iceburg had the blueprints and would come after him instead.
-As Iceburg walked away, telling Franky that though he would never forgive him, he was also glad that Franky was alive, with tears in his eyes.
+As Iceburg walked away, he told Franky that though he would never forgive him, he was also glad that Franky was alive, to the point of tears.